owaits/ScreenMonkey.Help/start/UsingForAConference.md

 In this example, we will assume we are using Screen Monkey to help us with a conference.
 The conference will contain the following elements:

 1. Lead in music

-    The Lead in music is played using an MP3 file named LeadIn.MP3.

-2. Image with Conference Logo
+2. Image with conference logo

-    While the Lead in music is playing an image with the conference logo is presented via multiple projection systems.
-The conference logo is an image named ConferenceOpener.PNG.

-3. Master of Ceremonies and Keynote Speaker
+3. Master of ceremonies and keynote speaker

-    A live video feed will present all stage activity on the projection systems.
-The computer is equipped with a video capture device named Video WebCam.

-4. Supplemental Images and Lower Thirds
+4. Supplemental images and lower thirds

-    During the keynote speech, Lower Thirds will be used to identify the presenters.
-During the keynote, the presenter will advise the audience that books and other materials are available in a specific area.
-These images will be superimposed on top of the live video.
-There are three images involved.
+5. PowerPoint presentations for each speaker

 *   Emcee.PNG